 As with portrait or animal photography, you always focus on the eyes.
 With insects, it’s no different.
 Try to focus on their eyes, or at least their head.
 I know it’s sometimes difficult to determine what their eyes are.

-Only recently I learned that a ladybug has a tiny head sticking out and that the 2 black dots on the front of their shields are not their eyes.
+I recently learned that a ladybug has a tiny head sticking out and that the 2 black dots on the front of their shields are not their eyes.

 Be patient, or create the setting

-Insects aren’t actors you can tell what to do.
+Insects aren’t actors.
+You can’t tell them what to do.
 They move as they please, live to their own rhythm, and will not sit still when you push a lens in their face.
 However…

-If possible, but your camera in a continuous shooting mode when doing macro photography with insects.
+If possible, use continuous shooting mode when doing macro photography with insects.
 I have a Nikon D850 and can shoot 7 photos per second.
 This helps me capture the perfect image of a flying bee or a crawling ant.
 The animals are fast, so you have to be too.

 Take a lot of shots

 Also, regardless of what you do.
-A lot of shots are for the trashcan.
-As with any style of photography.
+A lot of shots are for the trashcan, as with any style of photography.
 So as an important macro photography tip make sure to keep trying and shooting as much as possible.

 Practice on macro photography with insects like a snail

 If you are beginning with macro, it’s easier to practice on subjects that aren’t too fast.
-Flowers and plants for example.
+Flowers and plants, for example.
 Or snails and bugs that don’t move too fast.
 Though I recently tried to photograph a snail, and it turned all Kimi Räikkönen on me.

 Slowly work your way up to flying insects

 After doing macro photography with insects that aren’t as fast, you can work your way up to ants.
 They can crawl fast!
-If you practice a lot you can try to do macro photography with insects that fly, like flies, bees, wasps, and butterflies.
+If you practice a lot, you can try to do go for things like wasp macro photography.
 It’s all about practice and getting your focus right.

-I can’t wait to see your macro photography with insects, so let me know in the comments where I can find your photos!
+I can’t wait to see your macro photography with insects, use the best macro photography hashtags for Instagram so I am sure to find your lovely images.